-Alexa Answers is the voice assistant's newest crowd-sourced skill.
+Alexa Answers is the voice assistant's crowd-sourced skill.
 It encourages Amazon to users share their intel on their favorite topics with the Alexa community by responding to questions Alexa doesn’t know the answer to yet.
 Once you’ve submitted an answer, you can earn badges based on how many questions you’ve answered, how many times your answer has been shared with Alexa customers and more.

 Get pregnancy tips and advice

 Everyday Health's What to Expect skill for Alexa provides daily and weekly tips, guides, and advice for expectant parents, customized to your due date.
 The skill also provides advice for the first year of your newborn's life, too.

 The Mayo Clinic released a skill that provides basic first aid answers, for everything from minor scratches to CPR instructions.
 However, this skill is intended for instructional purposes only; if you're in a life-threatening or emergency situation, call for help.